bejondshao/bejondshao.github.io/source/resume_en.md

 Introduction: Liferay Portal is an open source enterprise content management system that provides commercial support to multiple companies.
 Its portlet-based development model makes it easy for users to dynamically manage page layout and content.
 Pluggable multi-function plugins flexibly complete the expected functions.

 **Roles and resposibilities:** Product maintenance, responsible for the system and LDAP module.
-Maintain liferay-portal and liferay-ee (private) systems and submit for repair.
+Maintain liferay-portal and liferay-ee systems and submit for repair.

 **Related technologies:** Liferay, portlet, Struts, Spring, Hibernate, JSP, LDAP, Bootstrap, freemarker, Git, JIRA.